Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 (Source)

-If you want to refill your coffee pods but don’t want to reuse them like this, then another great tip is to purchase a reusable pod that you can reuse multiple times.
-I’ll show you what I mean below!
+If you want to refill your coffee pods but don't want to reuse them, then another great tip is to purchase a reusable pod that you can use multiple times.

 3. Using a reusable Nespresso pod